 Living with advanced or recurrent ovarian cancer

 This page tells you about living with advanced ovarian cancer or ovarian cancer that has come back after treatment.
-There is information below on
+You can find the following information

 If you have advanced ovarian cancer, it may not be possible to cure it.
-Advanced ovarian cancer means the cancer has spread from where it started in the ovary or has come back some time after you were first treated.
+Advanced ovarian cancer means the cancer has spread from where it started in the ovary.
+When cancer comes back some time after it has been treated, it is called a recurrence.
 Even if your cancer can't be cured, there are treatments available that can slow it down and help control your symptoms.
-It may be possible to shrink it and put it into remission for quite a while.
+It may be possible to shrink the cancer and put it into remission for quite a while.

 It is important that you feel as well as you possibly can.
 If you haven't already been referred, ask your hospital doctor or GP about seeing a symptom control (or palliative care) nurse.
 They can help control your cancer symptoms and improve the quality of your life physically.
 Many have counselling training and can help you work through some of the emotions you are experiencing.